PRINCIPLES OF RETIREMENT PLANNING

 Your Reading Material

 The course is based on the book “Bat-Socks, Vegas and Conservative Investing” by author and financial planner David P. Vick and its companion, “The Principles of Retirement Planning Workbook”.
-Both will be provided for you.
-Plus you will receive the “ABC Concepts” DVD.

 If you are looking for answers to what happens to your plans when the financial markets experience a downward trending bear, and what you can do to limit the exposure you have to it, this course is for you.
 If you are concerned about your IRA, 401(k), 403(b) or other retirement accounts or maybe just want to be more confident in your current plan you will believe this course is time and money well spent.